 Is there a Required Length for Non-Metallic Sections?

 Generally speaking, the accuracy of the RFID system will be enhanced if longer sections of non-metallic conveyor are used.
 However, non-metallic sections as short as 20” (51 cm) have been shown to be adequate in certain applications.
-The proper length for a non-metallic conveyor section is generally a function of:
+The proper length for a non-metallic conveyor section is generally a function of:- Line-speed

 - Signal/antennae strength and ability to adjust/focus antennae read zone